 Please provide in-text citations when you are summarizing the article and a properly composed works cited entry (MLA or Chicago is acceptable, APA if you must) of the article.
 There should be an in-text citation as well as a works cited entry for your article at the end of the paper.

 Formatting will be the same as the position paper and there is a template provided on D2L with the correct formatting.
+I also post an example of a full credit paper!

-Current Event Paper Due Friday, May 2nd on D2L.
+Current Event Paper Due June 22nd on D2L.